The Sword of Fire

 Kizzy was, in turn, obliged to surrender the Sword of Fire to Daniyal ibn Daniyal Simrani-Kalirion in 1662 under the terms of the Convention of Drakorda, which permitted her to depart from the lands of what had then become the State of Modan following a Humanist revolt against daemonic rule.

-The Sword of Fire, as the centre piece of the state regalia of Modan, represents the celestial fire by which the human supremacy was established upon the hostile alien world of Micras, and represents the reforging of the ancient continuity between the greatest empire, that of Khaz Modan, and the revived State of Modan in the fallen and degrade modern age where - in the absence of purifying fire from the heavens - coexistence with inhuman and nonhuman sapients has long been tolerated, to the ultimate degradation of humanity.
+The Sword of Fire, as the centre piece of the state regalia of Modan, represented the celestial fire by which the human supremacy was established upon the hostile alien world of Micras, and represented the reforging of the ancient continuity between the greatest empire, that of Khaz Modan, and the revived State of Modan in the fallen and degrade modern age where - in the absence of purifying fire from the heavens - coexistence with inhuman and nonhuman sapients had long been tolerated, to the ultimate degradation of humanity.

 The Sword of Fire has been said to have only reached its full potential when it was used by Rrakanychan.
 Only a demon, it was postulated, could transcend the self-imposed constraints of moral scruples, such as which inform human conduct.
 The Liches, whilst pretending to a heightened sensibility beyond good and evil and possessed of an arrogance that was itself bordering on divine proportions, were still moral creatures, their residual fondness for mankind, even as merely the pupae from which their undead forms had emerged, limited the scope of their imagination and thus denied them access to the blade's full potential.

-It is not yet know what the sword, now in the custody of the Prince of Modan, is capable of in the hands of one whose intent is to rededicate it to the archonic workings of the Celestial Temple.
-That a number of villages, known to have been withholding their taxes from state and imperial authorities, have recently gone up in smoke following personal visitations does suggest that he might be getting somewhat more proficient at igniting the blade.
+In the custody of the Prince of Modan, much was speculated about the sword's capabilities in the hands of one whose intent was to rededicate it to the archonic workings of the Celestial Temple.
+That a number of villages, known to have been withholding their taxes from state and imperial authorities, went up in smoke following personal visitations did suggest that the Prince obtained a reasonable proficiency in igniting the blade.